LucasSD/untappd-stats/README.md

 ![](https://github.com/LucasSD/Untappd-Stats/blob/master/Untappd_Cover.jpg)
 # Introduction

 This project combines my love of craft beer with my love of programming!
-The current code produces a number of horizontal bar charts (see PDF document in the "User Output Examples" directory).
+The current code produces a number of horizontal bar charts (see PDF document in the "user_output" directory).
 They provide statistics which are not available directly via the app (even if you pay the subscription) and would take a lot of time to obtain using a basic spreadsheet.
 I am focussing on statistics such as mean beer rating by beer style, country, brewery, and so on.
 My code only includes entries with the highest frequencies, to ensure that a beer with one high rating cannot elevate a brewery to the top of the graph, for example.

 Read more about Untappd here https://untappd.com/home